Candib80/cs50labs/water/README.md

 ./water
 ```

-Entering a valid amount of minutes of your shower.
+Entering a valid amount of minutes of your shower, including, but not limited to, the ones given at the top of the lab.

 ---